ricky-davis/CleanBot/README.md

     ```

 ## Running as a Service

-Here are some extra step to run your bot as a service on the server incase of reboot or similiar scenarios.
+Run your bot as a systemd service so it restarts on boot/crash.

 1. Create a systemd service file:
     ```sh
     sudo nano /etc/systemd/system/discord-cleaner-bot.service
     ```

-2. Add the following content to the file, make sure you change `/path/to/your/` to correct directory and username.
+2. Add the following content (change `/path/to/your/` and `your_username`):
     ```ini
     [Unit]
     Description=Discord Cleaner Bot
     After=network.target

     [Service]
     Type=simple
     User=your_username